 A general introduction to the visual arts designed to create an appreciation of the vocabulary, media, techniques, and purposes of the creative process.
 Students will critically interpret and evaluate works of art within formal, cultural, and historical contexts.
+Three lecture hours per week.
 Credit: 3 semester hours